-- Performance Shares Granted in 2016: In 2016, performance shares represented approximately 70% of the overall long-term incentive grant value.
+• Performance Shares Granted in 2017: In 2017, performance shares represented approximately 70% of the overall long-term incentive grant value.
 Granting of performance shares allows us to tie long-term performance objectives with creating shareholder value.
 Performance shares entitle the executive to receive a specified number of shares, or a cash payment equal to the fair market value of the shares, or a combination of the two, in the plan administrator's discretion, depending on the level of achievement of performance measures.
-The performance measurement period for the 2016 grants is January 1, 2016 through December 31, 2018.
-Payments earned under the 2016 grants and the related performance measures are described in footnote 2 to the "Grants of Plan-Based Awards" table on page 55.
-In the event a participant retires (age 55 or older with at least 10 years of service), dies or becomes disabled, the participant or beneficiary retains the right to a pro-rated number of the performance shares that would otherwise have been payable based upon actual results for the entire performance period.
+The performance measurement period for the 2017 grants is January 1, 2017 through December 31, 2019.
+Payments earned under the 2017 grants and the related performance measures are described in footnote 2 to the "Grants of Plan-Based Awards" table on page 58.
+In the event a participant retires (age 65 or age 55 or older with at least 10 years of service), dies or becomes disabled, the participant or beneficiary retains the right to a pro-rated number of the performance shares that would otherwise have been payable based upon actual results for the entire performance period.
 In the event employment terminates for any other reason, the participant forfeits all rights to any outstanding performance shares.
 In June 2009, the O&C Committee decided that, beginning with the 2010 performance share grants, dividends or dividend equivalents would not be paid on unvested or unearned performance shares.
 During the period beginning on the date the performance shares are awarded and ending on the certification date of the performance objectives, the number of performance shares awarded will be increased, assuming full dividend reinvestment at the fair market value on the dividend payment date.
-The cumulative number of performance shares will be adjusted to determine the final payment based on the performance objectives as certified by the committee. - Performance Shares Paid in 2016: The performance shares granted in 2013 were paid in early 2016.
+The cumulative number of performance shares will be adjusted to determine the final payment based on the performance objectives as certified by the committee.

+• Performance Shares Paid in 2017: The performance shares granted in 2014 were paid in early 2017.
 The payout amounts were based upon performance measures, each of which was weighted to reflect its importance to the total calculation.
 The Company had to attain a minimum level for each measure before any compensation was payable with respect to that measure.
 The minimum established level of each measure would have resulted in a payout of 50% of target, and an established maximum (or better) for each level would have resulted in a payout of 200% of target.
 The payout amount was based upon the following performance measures (and related weighting):

-Long-Term Incentive Plan (2016 Payout of Awards Granted in 2013)
+Long-Term Incentive Plan (2017 Payout of Awards Granted in 2014)

 For Messrs.
-Anderson, Oleksiak and Meador:
+Anderson, Oleksiak, Kurmas and Meador:

-Measures Weight Threshold Target Maximum Result Payout % Weighted Average Payout % Total Shareholder Return: DTE vs. Peer Group 80% 25th percentile 50th percentile 75th percentile 36th percentile 72.0% 57.6% Balance Sheet Health- FFO to Debt 20% 19.5% 21.5% 23.5% 23.0% 175.0% 35.0% Total 100% 92.6%
+Measures Weight Threshold Target Maximum Result Payout % Weighted Average Payout % Total Shareholder Return: DTE vs. Peer Group 80% 25th percentile 50th percentile 75th percentile 65th percentile 160.0% 128.0% Balance Sheet Health- FFO to Debt 20% 18.9% 20.9% 22.9% 22.1% 160.0% 32.0% Total 100% 160.0%